dcoeurjo/SGP-GraduateSchool-digitalgeometry/README.md

 * [LRTC20] Lachaud, Jacques-Olivier, Pascal Romon, Boris Thibert, and David Coeurjolly.
 "Interpolated corrected curvature measures for polygonal surfaces."
 Computer Graphics Forum.
 Vol. 39.
 No. 5.
 2020.
   - simple analytic formula of corrected normal current for triangulated and quadrangulated surfaces

+## Topology of digital surfaces

+* [Herman93] Herman, Gabor T. "Oriented surfaces in digital spaces."
+CVGIP: Graphical Models and Image Processing 55.5 (1993): 381-396.
+  - classic papers about digital surfaces
+  - consistency of boundaries with interior/exterior when using different topology for object/background
+  - digital surfaces can be tracked

+* [Udupa94] Udupa, Jayaram K. "Multidimensional digital boundaries."
+CVGIP: Graphical Models and Image Processing 56.4 (1994): 311-323.
+  - digital surfaces and boundaries in Z^d
+  - tracking algorithms

+* [LM00] Lachaud, Jacques-Olivier, and Annick Montanvert.
+"Continuous analogs of digital boundaries: A topological approach to iso-surfaces."
+Graphical models 62.3 (2000): 129-164.
+  - dual of digital surfaces is a "marching-cubes"-like isosurface
+  - combinatorial manifold isosurfaces in arbitrary dimension

+* [Lachaud03] Jacques-Olivier, Lachaud.
+"Coding cells of digital spaces: a framework to write generic digital topology algorithms."
+Electronic Notes in Discrete Mathematics 12 (2003): 337-348.
+  - the main basis for the topology modules of DGtal
+  - defines cells and boundary operators to visit digital objects and surfaces in Z^d